This document covers building a TCW database for a single species. Terminology:

 fixed, the file can get quite large.

-by editing this file, but its necessary to format it correctly.
+by editing this file, but it is important to format it correctly.

 If that does not work, email email@example.com and we will guide you on how to enter the information.